A selection of common questions.

 If I come alone, will I have anyone to cycle with?

-We have a tag-along available upon request.
+We have bike trailers, tag-alongs, and small children's bikes available upon request.
 We do expect children to be supervised by a parent or guardian at all times.
+Check out our Sightseer tours which are perfect for the entire family.

-What kind of clothing or other gear will I need for the bike tour?
+What kind of clothing or other gear will I need for the bike tours?

 We provide a detailed packing list that includes all you need but not too much.
 Many of our customers wear lycra bike shorts and cycling jerseys for the rides.
-We also recommend gloves, a rearview mirror if you're used to using one, sunglasses and a helmet (mandatory).
-Call us if you have any questions.
+We also recommend gloves, sunglasses and a helmet (mandatory).

 I usually ride a road bike but a friend suggested I use a bike with upright handlebars to see the countryside better.
 What do you think?

 You should ride whichever bike you are most comfortable on and which you normally ride.
-We find that a trip like this is no time to try out a completely new bike (unless you are at home on both a racing bike and a hybrid bike, in which case it doesn't matter).
+We find that a trip like this is no time to try out a completely new bike.
+If you ride both styles at home the choice is up to you.
+Unless otherwise noted in the itinerary all of our routes are suitable for road bikes.

 What kinds of cyclists take your tours?